pvshake/pvshake/README.md

 <!-- Level 3: Add custom code -->

 # 👋 Hi, I'm Pedro Fajardo!<br>
-👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech.<br/>
+👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech.<br><br>
-🚀 Front-End Developer and my goal is to deliver scalable, impactful solutions, especially in the health, AI, and immersive technologies industries.<br>
+🚀 Front-End Developer and my goal is to deliver scalable, impactful solutions, especially in the health, AI, and immersive technologies industries.<br><br>
-👩🏻‍🎓 Studied Information Systems at the Federal University of Goiás, Brazil.<br/>
+👩🏻‍🎓 Studied Information Systems at the Federal University of Goiás, Brazil.<br/><br>
 💭 I'm passionate about building responsive, high-performance web and mobile applications.
 I specialize in Next.js, React.js, React Native, TypeScript, JavaScript, and Tailwind CSS, with a strong focus on UI/UX design, SSR, and REST API integration.<br/>

 <br>